buddhist-uni/buddhist-uni.github.io/courses.md

 ### Key

-- Click the course title to view it
+- Click the course title to view the course
 - <i class="fas fa-chalkboard-teacher"></i> = A unique icon to identify the course
 - <i class="fas fa-person-chalkboard"></i> = Lectures by:
 - <i class="far fa-address-book"></i> = Books by: